vivaria/edisonrul.ing/README.md

 ## GOLDEN LADYBUG

-*   "Revealing ""Golden Ladybug"" in your hand is a cost.
+*   "Revealing "Golden Ladybug" in your hand is a cost.
-*   If your hand is being revealed by another card's effect (""Mind on Air"", etc.), you cannot activate ""Golden Ladybug's"" effect."
+*   If your hand is being revealed by another card's effect ("Mind on Air", etc.), you cannot activate "Golden Ladybug's" effect."

 ## GOOD GOBLIN HOUSEKEEPING